AdaCore/spark2014/lrm/lrm_non_milestone_2_detail/high_level_reqts_scratch.rst

 #.
 Do we need flow analysis on contracts to check for uninitialized variables?
    This would only apply to pragmas.

 #.
-A lot of the detail for Initializes is TBD.

-#.
-Note that we need to think about reading/writing of Volatile variables during
-   package elaboration: in what sense exactly?

-#.
-Need to feed in Steve's comments on Package Initializes: in particular, stuff about
-   being able to initialize stuff in different packages.

-#.
 General idea that we could pursue: